2.6 Analysis Menu

 Highest Point Plane: The base plane is parallel to the XY plane and is at the highest height of all vertices.
 Recommended when calculating the fill volume of a sand pit, pool, pond, etc.

-Lowest Point Plane: The surface of the foundation is parallel to the XY plane and the height is at the lowest height of all vertices.
-Recommended option when part of the boundary is not visible, e.g. when the inventory is partially surrounded by walls.
+Lowest Point Plane: The foundation's surface is parallel to the XY plane, and the height is at the lowest vertices.
+This is recommended when part of the boundary is not visible, e.g., when walls partially surround the inventory.

-Average Point Plane: The base surface is parallel to the XY plane and the height is the average height of all vertices.
+Average Point Plane: The base surface is parallel to the XY plane and the average height of all vertices.

-Center Point Plane: It connects the Highest and Lowest points and the base surface is parallel to the XY plane, the High is the highest height of all vertices and the Low is the lowest height of all vertices.
+Center Point Plane: It connects the Highest and Lowest points, and the base surface is parallel to the XY plane; the High is the highest height of all vertices, and the Low is the lowest of all vertices.

 Fit Plane: Fit the plane to the vertices so that all vertices are at the minimum distance from the base surface.
-Recommended option when the entire perimeter of the pile is visible and the base surface is a hard surface, slope, or level of the same height.
+This is recommended when the entire perimeter of the pile is visible, and the base surface is hard, sloped, or at a level of the same height.

 Custom Surface: The base surface is parallel to the XY plane and has a custom height.
-Recommended when the inventory is surrounded by walls and only part or none of the boundaries are visible, but the height of the flat base is known.
+This option is recommended when walls surround the inventory, and only part or none of the boundaries are visible, but the height of the flat base is known.

-Selecting the Datum Mode: Before performing earthwork calculations, the user can select different datum modes as needed.
-These modes include Highest Point Plane, Lowest Point Plane, Average Point Plane, Center Point Plane, Fitting Plane, and Custom Plane.
-Each mode has its own specific application scenarios and advantages.
+Selecting the Datum Mode: Before performing earthwork calculations, the user can choose different modes.
+These modes include the Highest Point Plane, the Lowest Point Plane, the Average Point Plane, the Center Point Plane, the Fitting Plane, and the custom Plane.
+Each mode has its specific application scenarios and advantages.

-Set Sampling Distance: The user can set the sampling distance as needed, which is an important parameter that affects the accuracy of the calculation.
+Set Sampling Distance: The user can set the sampling distance as needed, which is an important parameter that affects the calculation's accuracy.

 Viewing and Copying ResultsOnce the calculation is complete, the user can view all the results on the Earthwork Calculation screen.
 If necessary, the user can also click the [Copy] button to copy the results, which is convenient for further data processing and analysis.